 It is a great pleasure to speak in this debate.
 I thank my hon.
 Friend the Member for South East Cornwall (Mrs Murray) for initiating it.
 I know of her great experience in the fishing industry.
 As she, above all others, will know from her personal loss from fishing, safety at sea is paramount.
 I pay tribute to her.

-I completely agree: I think we were stuffed —if that is parliamentary language—when we joined.
+I completely agree: I think we were stuffed —is that parliamentary language?—when we joined.
 But I am not pessimistic about the common fisheries policy; I am realistic, and the hon.
 Gentleman must acknowledge that in the last 15 to 20 years, since we undertook these reforms, the picture has been improving.

-As Chairman of the Select Committee, will my hon.
+As Chairman of the Environment, Food and Rural Affairs Committee, will my hon.
 Friend look at the suggestion made by the right hon.
 Member for Exeter (Mr Bradshaw) about making bass a recreational species only?
 Will he and his Committee look into that?